 4. Pile foundations

 Pile foundations are the least commonly used, as they are the most expensive type of foundation and require specialist tools and workers.
 To create a pile foundation, solid steel tubes are inserted deep into the ground until they are stable.
-These poles are then filled with concrete before the container is placed on top.
-Pile foundations are only used when the land is extremely unstable and cannot support the shipping container.
+These poles are then filled with concrete before the unit is placed on top.
+Pile foundations are only used when the land is extremely unstable and cannot support the unit.

 How can I find out more?

-In many cases, shipping containers do not require a specialist foundation.
-However, there are some circumstances when your container will need a foundation, i.e. if you plan on keeping the container at your site long-term.
-In this situation, choosing the right foundation for your container is essential to ensure that it is stable and protected from damage.
-If you are unsure whether your container requires a foundation or would like to find out more, then get in touch with our team of experts.
+In many cases, these units do not require a specialist foundation.
+However, there are some circumstances when your purchase will need a foundation, i.e. if you plan on keeping it as a permanent fixture at your site long-term.
+In this situation, choosing the right foundation for your unit is essential to ensure that it is stable and protected from damage.
+If you are unsure whether your container requires a foundation or would like to find out more about our range of containers available for hire, sale and conversion, then get in touch with our team of experts.